juxt/astro-website/src/pages/blog/toronto-hiring.md

 foundations are - just like raising kids!

-When Jon and I started talking about forming JUXT, back in 2012, we attached a great deal of importance to choosing the best foundations on which to build new systems.
+When Jon and I started talking about forming JUXT, back in 2012, we attached a great deal of which to build new systems.
 We felt the technology industry was somewhat ambivalent about good technology choices.
 In theory you can build anything in software with any tool, but in practice, we still felt good